 Autonomous Systems Research

-The goals of this course are threefold:
+The learning objectives of this course are threefold:

-- teach students to plan research projects.
+- learn to define and plan research projects.

 Components of the course consist of: guidance for scientific writing and literature reviewing, presentation skills with external expert Mel Sherward, masterclass development and presentation, research methods - experimental design and analysis ,and working with users.
 Assessment will be based on a portfolio with both written and oral presentation, for which there will be iterative feedback by Prof. Hastie and PhD supervisors throughout the semester.